Daniel Larusso (Ralph Macchio

 The next day, Daniel finds his bike out of the dumpster and repaired.
 He goes to Miyagi's workshop and finds out that the maintenance man had repaired it for him.
 Miyagi is also pruning bonsai trees and invites Daniel to try it.
 Daniel is resistant but Miyagi convinces him that it's a relaxing hobby.
-Miyagi also shares some of his own personal history with Daniel: he learned about bonsai trees while living in his home country of Okinawa.
+Miyagi also shares some of his own personal history with Daniel: he learned about pruning bonsai trees from this father while living in his home country of Okinawa.

 Ali and Daniel both decorate the school gymnasium for an upcoming Halloween dance.
 Daniel, however, chooses not to attend; when Miyagi asks him why, Daniel says he doesn't have a costume.
 Miyagi also senses that Daniel lacks confidence in himself, and fashions a costume for Daniel consisting of a shower head and curtain.
 Daniel arrives at the school and meets with Ali, dancing briefly with her.
 A prankster at the dance smashes a raw egg on Daniel's head and he goes to the bathroom to clean up.
 Johnny is in one of the stalls, dressed like a skeleton (the other Cobra Kai are as well) and rolling marijuana joints.
 Daniel rigs a prank, dangling a hose over Johnny and turning on the water, dousing his enemy.
 Johnny rushes out of the bathroom after Daniel.
 Ali briefly stalls them by tripping Johnny and spilling all the other Cobra Kais to the floor.
 Daniel rushes out of the school and nearly makes it over the fence at his home when the Kais catch him and begin to beat him seriously.
 Yelling about how enemies deserve "no mercy", Johnny winds up for a brutal kick and misses when Miyagi appears and pushes Daniel out of the way.
 The Kais attack Miyagi, who easily defeats them, including Johnny.
 Leaving them all on the ground and writhing in pain, Miyagi takes Daniel to his workshop and places a medicinal bandanna on his head and gives him strong tea to drink.
 Daniel is amazed that an older man is skilled in karate and asks Miyagi to teach him.
 Miyagi mentions that the Kais' problem is not their own doing but must be their teacher's.
 Miyagi suggests that Daniel talk to their teacher; Daniel refuses, thinking he'll be beaten again.
 Miyagi is reluctant to get involved but agrees to teach Daniel and also agrees to go with him to the Kais dojo and speak with their instructor.